BAIRLab/DICOManager/README.md

 (number-of-masks, x, y, z).
 Each element in the arrays are boolean.
 Masks are returned in order as specified, except in cases where mask is not present in the RTDOSE file.

+## Inline Construction Features to add:
+..* Per-patient (memory efficient)
+..* All patients as unified list (memory inefficient) ..* Limited sub-list of patients
+..* Limited to subset of modalities